Mentos05/snowpark_hol_frauddetection/README.md

 * Defining Stored Procedures for training different machine learning models
 * Defining User Defined Functions for distributed scoring of machine learning models
 * Using hyper paratemer tuning in Stored Procedures

+### What you’ll build
+You will build an end-to-end data science workflow leveraging Snowpark for Python
+- to load, clean and prepare data
+- to train different machine learning models using Python Stored Procedures
+- to deploy the trained models in Snowflake using Python User Defined Functions (UDFs)

 ### Requirements
 - A free [Snowflake Trial Account](https://signup.snowflake.com/)